cluster05/git/basic/readme.md

 ### GIT Stash

-The git stash command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy
+The git stash command takes your uncommitted changes (both staged and unstated), saves them away for later use, and then reverts them from your working copy

 **Stash the changes**